 Would you still argue if I submerged myself in water?
 Meek bubbles, pleading for quiet, rising timidly to the surface.
 What about if I stopped - holding my breath?
 Would I still wear the costume, be the bone of contention between you both?
 I've tried to find peace in swimming out to sea … Continue reading The weight of water

 The May submissions window is open for FVR ❤

 To new and regular contributors to Free Verse Revolution, the May 2020 submissions window is open!

-The theme will be Healing and it can be interpreted in any way you wish; whether that be the healing process – physically and mentally, writing about strength and hope, or what you wish for yourself in the future.
+The theme will be Illusion and it can be interpreted in any way you wish; whether that be tricks of the light, smoke and mirrors, appearance vs. reality, illusory feelings or illusions in love and life etc.

 I accept poetry and short pieces of prose which interpret the theme of the month in some way, and only one piece from each writer; but you may send up to three pieces for consideration.

 Please follow the guidelines, it makes accepting your work and scheduling it for publication so much easier.
 I edit FVR alone so these guidelines do exist for a reason.
 Thank you.

 Send your submissions to firstname.lastname@example.org

 May’s theme: Illusion

 Interpret the theme any way you wish; you do not need to use the word as a…